What is gestational diabetes?

 A pregnant woman can get diabetes when her pancreas cannot make enough insulin to keep her blood sugar levels within a target range.

 What are the symptoms?

 Because gestational diabetes may not cause symptoms, you need to be tested for the condition.
-You may be surprised if your test shows a high blood sugar.
+You may be surprised if your test shows a high blood sugar level.
 It is important for you to be tested for gestational diabetes, because high blood sugar can cause problems for both you and your baby.

 Sometimes a pregnant woman who has symptoms has been living with another type of diabetes without knowing it.
 If you have symptoms from another type of diabetes, they may include:

 Pregnancy causes most women to urinate more often and to feel more hungry.
 So having these symptoms doesn't always mean that a woman has diabetes.
 Talk with your doctor if you have these symptoms, so that you can be tested for diabetes at any time during pregnancy.